Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

-$(ii)$ Notice that the additional hypothesis allows us to use the same technique as in the previous part. \end{proof} From Proposition~\ref{c63}-$(ii)$, we have that w-convexity is satisfied if $M$ is compact, and then we get immediately: \begin{cor} Let $(M,g_R)$ be a compact Riemannian manifold and $W$ a vector field on $M$.
-Then for any couple of points $x_0, y_0\in M$, $x_0\neq y_0$, there exists a curve in $C^\Sigma_{x_0,y_0}$ which is a minimum of $\ell_F$ (and so of the travel time between $x_0$ and $y_0$ in the Zermelo navigation problem defined by $(M,g_R,W)$) provided that at least a wind curve from $x_0$ to $y_0$ exists. \end{cor}
+$(ii)$ Notice that the additional hypothesis $R(x_0,y_0)<+\infty$ allows us to use the same technique as in the previous part in order to obtain a maximizing pregeodesic $\sigma$ of $(M,\Sigma)$.
+However, now the velocity of $\sigma$ cannot vanish at some (isolated) point because, in this case, $K$ would be lightlike at that point and one could concatenate an arbitrary segment of integral curve of $K$ at that point.
+Thus, $R(x_0,y_0)=+\infty$, a contradiction. \end{proof} \begin{exe} Let us observe that if $y_0\in I^+_\Sigma (x_0)$ in the part $(i)$ of last theorem, this does not necessarily imply that the solution is a pregeodesic of $F$.
+This can happen for example in an \sstk whose associated $-h$ is Lorentzian and the slice is compact, as $(\R\times T^2,g)$ with $g= dt^2+dx^2+dy^2-\sqrt{2}(dxdt+dtdx)$ (we consider the torus $T^2$ as the quotient of $\R^2$ with the identifications $(x,y)\sim(x+1,y)$ and $(x,y)\sim(x,y+1)$).
+In this case, $h=dx^2-dy^2$ and $(T^2,-h)$ is totally vicious, so we have that $y_0\in I^+_\Sigma (x_0)$ for all $x_0,y_0\in T^2$.
+But the spacetime $(\R\times T^2,g)$ is globally hyperbolic and there always exists solution to the associated Zermelo problem, given by a boundary geodesic in some cases as when we consider $x_0=(0,0)\in T^2$ and $y_0=(s,s)\in T^2$, for small $s>0$. \end{exe} From Proposition~\ref{c63}-$(ii)$, we have that w-convexity is satisfied if $M$ is compact, and then we get immediately: \begin{cor} Let $\Sigma$ be the wind Riemannian structure determined by a compact Riemannian manifold $(M,g_R)$ and a vector field $W$ on $M$.
+Then for any couple of points $x_0, y_0\in M$, $x_0\neq y_0$, there exists a curve in $C^\Sigma_{x_0,y_0}$ which is a minimum of $\ell_F$ provided that at least a wind curve from $x_0$ to $y_0$ exists. \end{cor}